 Together, the two brands will raise money with a new campaign called “Powered By Pride.”

-For a limited time, a portion of sales of LEON’s Vegan Harissa Chick’n Wrap, which features Heura’s vegan chicken, will be donated to support LGBTIQ+ people who are fleeing from persecution and facing discrimination.
+For a limited time, a portion of sales of LEON’s Vegan Harissa Chick’n Wrap, which features Heura’s vegan chicken, will be donated to support LGBTQI+ people who are fleeing from persecution and facing discrimination.

 Why LGBTIQ+ refugees need support

 Around the world, nearly 90 million people have been forced to flee their homes.
 That’s according to The United Nations High Commissioner for Refugees (UNHCR).
 The global agency works to protect the rights of refugees and support them with resettlement.

 People flee their homes for many reasons: climate disaster, war, and famine, for example.
 But the number of people seeking asylum who belong to the LGBTQI+ community is rising.

 Last month, the UN High Commissioner for Refugees, Filippo Grandi, said: “In too many countries it is still illegal to engage in same-sex relationships.”
 He added that in some countries, being a member of the LGBTQI+ community is punishable by death.
 While others simply do not adequately protect people from violence and abuse.

 “Confronted with this reality, many LGBTQI+ people have no choice but to flee,” he added.
 “This is why UNHCR has redoubled its commitment to protecting the autonomy, agency, and rights of all forcibly displaced and stateless LGBTQI+ people.”

 The Leon x Heura partnership

 For every wrap sold using a special discount code, Heura will donate £3 to UNHCR.
 LEON will also give customers the option to donate more to UNHCR when they make their purchases.